 12. Practice Leaving No Trace Behind You

-No matter what age of your toddlers, explain to them to respect wildlife.
+No matter what age of your toddlers are, explain to them to respect wildlife.
 Don’t feed any animal, squash the bugs or tiny insects.
 Do not stack rocks, break sticks, or wandering from paths.

 Kids often through trash on campgrounds.
 Guide them to dispose of the trash properly.
 If you are campsite has no facility for the toilet.
-Make sure that your kids follow proper practices for going to the bathroom in the woods.
+Make sure that your kids follow proper practices for going to the bathroom in the woods or carry a shower tent to solve personal hygiene issues.

 13. Beware of Poisonous Plants & Insects